Configuring Fields

 Deleting

-• Note: This is permanent and erases all data in that field.
-You cannot delete primary or secondary fields .
+- Note: This is permanent and erases all data in that field.
+You cannot delete primary or secondary fields Secondary Field.An optional Field that provides additional identification or context for a Record, shown alongside the Primary Field.

 For certain fields (like date, select, or number), you can set a default value:

-Control how a Select field looks in a record views without touching the data itself.
+Control how certain field types look in record views without touching the data itself.

-1. Open a Select field and switch to the Display tab.
+- Open a Select field and look for the Display setting.

 Use Progress on ordered options (e.g., Not Started → In Progress → Done) for an instant progress indicator without building a separate workflow.

-Give any plain field instant visual cues by adding colour rules - no formulae required.
+In Excel you might use conditional formatting; in Kinabase, it's just Formatting.
+Give any plain field instant visual cues by adding conditional formatting colour rules - no formulae required.

 Why use conditional formatting?